top of page

 He went briefly to school before starting to work at 9 years old in his village, in the rice fields, growing vegetables to sell on the market, taking care of the goats, the buffaloes and the elephant of the family who was working at the farm and logging.

-Chi used to sleep with the elephant at night to keep an eye on him.
-It's here that his love for this majestic animal appeared.
+Chi used to sleep with the elephant at night in the jungle to keep an eye on him.
+It's during this time that his love for this majestic animal was born.

 At 12 years old, he left his village for Mae Hong Son District where he started to work at an elephant camp, learning how to become a mahout (elephant caretaker).

-At 13 years old, he moved to Mae Wang District where he has been living and working with elephants since.
+At 13 years old, he moved to Mae Wang National Park where he has been living and working with elephants for more than 25 years.

 About Chi